Policies and Bylaws

 Science Atlantic’s fiscal year runs from April 1 to March 31.
-Budget allocations for committees will be determined by the Executive at the beginning of each fiscal year, the amount dependent upon Science Atlantic’s financial resources in any given year.
-Budget allocations will be announced at the spring Council meeting.
+Budget allocations for committees will be determined by the Board at the beginning of each fiscal year, the amount dependent upon Science Atlantic’s financial resources in any given year.

 Eligible expenses include:

-- student prizes (a certificate and/or cash prize);
+- Student awards (a certificate and/or cash prize).

-- Science Atlantic lecture tour programs within the Atlantic provinces; support is for travel of the speakers.
+- Science Atlantic speaker tours within the Atlantic Provinces; support is for travel expenses of the speakers.
 The host institution is expected to cover all local expenses such as meals and accommodations while the speaker is visiting that location.
 Where necessary, accommodations en route may be covered by Science Atlantic.

-- travel under specific authorization for designated members of Science Atlantic to attend a meeting as an official representative.
-Prior approval by the Council Executive must be obtained.
+- Travel under specific authorization for designated members of Science Atlantic to attend a meeting as an official representative.
+Prior approval from the Board must be obtained.

 Ineligible expenses include:

-- general travel expenses of faculty from member institutions with the exception of those on Science Atlantic lecture tour programs;
+- General travel expenses of faculty from member institutions with the exception of those on Science Atlantic speaker tours.

-If in doubt, contact the Executive Director for clarification.
+If in doubt, please contact the Executive Director for clarification.